Online Health Chat with a Cleveland Clinic Physician

 auntmom: Do you have any knowledge of treatments that are done outside the U.S. that may be illegal in this country but have shown to be successful elsewhere?
 I have heard of a treatment in Switzerland where embolizations are done with different materials and the results are good.

-Moderator: Thank you, Dr. Dyer, for your time today in addressing AVMs.
+Moderator: Thank you for your time today in addressing AVMs.
 Also, patients, thank for your patience between questions.
 We appreciate your participation and hope you will join us for other chat topics in the future.

-To make an appointment with Dr. Dyer, or any of the other specialists in the Cerebrovascular Center at Cleveland Clinic, please call 216.636.5860 or call toll-free at 866.588.2264.
+To make an appointment with any of our specialists in the Cerebrovascular Center at Cleveland Clinic, please call 216.636.5860 or call toll-free at 866.588.2264.
 You can also visit us online at clevelandclinic.org/cerebrovascular.

 For More Information